This post may contain affiliate links.

-Visit Santa – I only recommend this advent activity if your child is not afraid of Santa.
+Visit Santa – I only recommend this Advent activity if your child is not afraid of Santa.
 Advent activities are supposed to be fun, not scary.

-Visit a historic site – There is something magical about the way historical sites are decorated for the holidays.
+Visit a historic site – There is something special about the way historical sites are decorated for the holidays.
 It is a reminder of a simpler time.
 I recommend Mount Vernon or Williamsburg, if you are in VA.

 Track Santa – Every Christmas Eve we track Santa through NORAD’s Santa tracker.
 It is a fun lesson in geography.